sonnt2510/ibom-chat-popup/README.md

 ## Running as demo

-Using git to clone the project, and then run <b>yarn install && npm start</b> to install node modules and run the project (remember to provide correct token)
+Using git to clone the project, and then run <b>yarn install && npm start</b> to install node modules and run the project.

+After that go to demo/src/index to update correctly props like token, apiHost, etc.

 ## Example